-Assessment Detail Initial BCR 2.50 Estimated using WebTAG/TUBA guidance Adjusted BCR 2.59 As above Qualitative Assessment Largely beneficial Not assessed in detail, but considered beneficial Key risks, sensitivities QRA allowed in cost estimate and additional 44% optimism bias for BCR calculations.
-A test on 15% optimism bias applied due to advanced stage of scheme development, which yielded a BCR of 3.20 for the Core Case, and 1.90 and 4.80 for Low and High sensitivity tests respectively.
+Assessment Detail

+Initial BCR 3.21 Estimated using WebTAG/TUBA guidance

+Adjusted BCR 3.32 As above

+Qualitative Largely beneficial Not assessed in detail, but considered beneficial

+Assessment

+Key risks, QRA allowed in cost estimate and additional 44% optimism bias

+sensitivities for BCR calculations

 VfM category High

-COMMERCIAL CASE 4.1.
-Procurement Essex County Council (ECC) are committed to delivering best value in the delivery of major highways schemes across the county.
+COMMERCIAL CASE Essex County Council (ECC) are committed to delivering best value in the delivery of 4.1.
+Procurement major highways schemes across the county.
 ECC has undertaken numerous procurement processes for major schemes.
 Procurement Strategy The eastern Highways Alliance and SMARTe and the Highways Agency Framework have all been used extensively in prior major projects e.g. A12 Junction 28, Army & Navy Improvements, Chelmsford and Roscommon Way, Canvey.
 Construction will be delivered through the Essex Highways Service Direct Delivery Framework using supply chain partners.
 The benefits of procuring the scheme through this route are:-Early involvement with the contractor Use of Supply Chain partners who are familiar with the delivery of smaller complex projects under tight deadlines.
 Flexibility and opportunity to accelerate the delivery of smaller elements through the 'Walk, Talk and Build' process, thus increasing confidence in project delivery timeframe.
 The utilisation of the Framework is endorsed by the ECC procurement team and the ESH Construction Management Group.
-Commercial Essex Highways will be the delivery partner for design of the scheme dependencies The construction will be subject to tender process through the Eastern Highway Alliance (EHA) ECC have a good track record of scheme delivery through this process Use of the EHA ensures a ready supply chain / contractors.
+Commercial Essex Highways will be the delivery partner for design of the scheme dependencies The construction will be subject to tender process through the Eastern Highway Alliance (EHA) ECC have a good track record of scheme delivery through this process Use of the EHA ensures a ready supply chain / Contractors.
 4.3.
 Commercial The project will include an ongoing maintenance programme over the next 60 years, as sustainability is normal for all new road schemes.
 Apart from scheduled maintenance, there will be no requirement for cash flow injections post-completion.
+4.4.
 Compatibility with Funding for this scheme does not constitute state aid.
 State Aid rules 4.5.
 Commercial Throughout the development of the scheme, risks will be identified, recorded and viability actively managed.
 Where appropriate, risk owners will be allocated and tasked with eliminating risks, where possible, or identifying mitigation measures for residual risks.
 The same ethos will be taken through to the delivery stages of the scheme.
 The quantified risk register will be updated as part of the procurement process to collate and cost, as accurately as possibly, construction related risk.
 This process will inform a more competitive tendering process.
 The approach to risk transfer will be such that the management of a particular risk will rest with the party best placed to manage them.
 Any cost overrun will be met by ECC.
 The declaration from the S151 officer will be submitted by ECC as part of the final submission, once ECC governance processes have been completed.